telerik/xaml-docs/controls/radgridview/selection/basics.md

 ## Events

-There are five events relevant to the selection functionality in the RadGridView - __SelectionChanging, SelectionChanged, CurrentCellChanged, SelectedCellsChanging and SelectedCellChanged__.
+There are five events relevant to the selection functionality in the RadGridView - __SelectionChanging, SelectionChanged, CurrentCellChanged, SelectedCellsChanging and SelectedCellsChanged__.
 To learn more about each of them go to the [Selection Events]({%slug gridview-selection-events%}) article.

 ## See Also